xGTAT/AnomalyWizard/README.md

-# Intelligent Network Anomaly Monitor (Simple Version)
+# AnomalyWizard

-Beginner-friendly Python project for monitoring outgoing network traffic and raising a desktop alert when there is a sudden spike to an unknown external IP.
+Python course project for monitoring outgoing network traffic and raising a desktop alert when there is a sudden spike to an unknown external IP.

 ## What this does